Recurrent Corneal Erosion

 - Whatever you choose, make sure it’s preservative-free, as preservatives can further aggravate the condition.

-- Overnight eye-masks can also be helpful, by protecting your eyes from the drying effects of aircon and fans and also by keeping the eyes closed during sleep.
+- Overnight eye-masks can also be helpful, by protecting your eyes from the drying effects of air-conditioning and fans and also by keeping the eyes closed during sleep.

 When do you need a referral?

-If your recurrent corneal erosion is not resolving with these treatment options, you may need more aggressive treatment.
-Referral to an ophthalmologist may be required in persistent cases that do not respond to other therapies.0
+If your recurrent corneal erosion is not resolving with the first 8 treatment options, you may need more aggressive treatment.
+Referral to an ophthalmologist may be required in persistent cases that do not respond to other therapies.
+What is imperative is to see someone that performs all treatments as they are experienced in recurrent corneal erosion treatment.
+Leave the referral to us, as we know all the anterior segment specialists that are proficient in this area.0

 NOTE: Only existing patients can order online.
 If you are a new patient, please call (02) 9290 1899 to make a new order.
 Your order will be made by The Eye Practice and you will be contacted for order pick up